microsoft/pict/doc/pict.md

            ( [File system] = "NTFS" AND NOT [Cluster size] <= 4096 ))
     THEN [Compression] = "Off";

-Parameters can also be compared to other parameters, like in this example:
+Parameters can be compared to other parameters, like in this example:

     #
     # Machine 1